heyjaywilson/swiftui-show-modal-tutorial/blog/post.md

 ## Create the Modal View

 Now, let's create the modal view.
-Create a new file and change the Text to "This is a Modal".
+Create a new file and change the Text to "This is a Modal."
 It should look like the code snippet below.

 ```swift
 import SwiftUI